 I am a very positive person; I try to see the good in bad situations when possible.
 Many times in the past I was accused of “looking at the world through rose colored glasses.”
 Yes, in all honesty I was and am an optimist.

-Now I have reached my senior years with more understanding of what life is all about; been through some truly trying times; and seen pain and suffering first hand from my own emotional and physical pain.
-I have witnessed pain as a wife, a mother, a friend and as a nurse.
-My striving for positivity helped me survive these rough times.
+Now that I am a senior citizen I have a better understanding of what life is all about; I’ve experienced some truly trying times; experienced pain and suffering first-hand; witnessed pain as a wife, a mother, a friend and as a nurse.
+I believe my attitude helped me survive these rough times.

-On hearing of the heinous crimes the evil beings perpetrated in France, I admit that I became overwhelmed with sadness, rage, helplessness, pain, and hatred that welled up inside me unbidden.
-How could anyone want to hurt people they have never met?
-How can they, in cold blood, murder and maim people who have never done them any harm personally or otherwise?
+Why would… how could anyone want to hurt anyone in such ways?
+How can anyone murder and maim people, whom they have never even met personally?
 How can they take their own lives for a cause that espouses this kind of behavior?
-I was reliving the horror of 9/11 still seeing over and over the destruction of three huge buildings as the terrorists crashed into the Twin Towers and then the Pentagon.
+We all remember the horror of 9/11; still seeing over and over the destruction of our three huge buildings as the terrorists crashed into the Twin Towers, the pentagon and then the crash site of the plane carrying passengers and terrorists.
 How can anyone do these things?

-So I felt some of those old emotions, empathizing with the suffering of our French “world family members.”
-As I sat there I knew I had to get a grip on myself.
-I was sinking into a darkness that I did not want in my life.
+I feel some of those old emotions, empathizing with the suffering of strangers in my own country.
+As I listen to the news I often have to get a grip on myself.
+I began to sink into a darkness that I do not want in my life.
 I began to wonder what if the evil ones came to my country in droves?
 Worse still my own city?

 Then I realized as Shel Silverstein aptly described it, “The what ifs came crawling in!”
 What if they tried to break into my home?
 What if they tried to bomb a plane that one of my children was on?
 What if they hacked our computer system?
 What if we couldn’t buy food or gas with a downed internet system?
 What if I couldn’t reach my two sons and their families who live about an hour or more away?
 What if they couldn’t find me in the madness?
 Whoa!!
 Stop!

 I pulled out of the well of misery and took a long hot shower.
-As I felt the water wash away the sweat from some heavy house work I had done I also washed away the fears and helplessness from my heart.
-Yes I am still angry at those monsters!
+As I felt the water wash away the sweat from some heavy house work I had done earlier, I also washed away the fears and helplessness from my heart.
+Yes I was still angry and scared but less so.

-But I realized I can not help the French people except by praying and sending God’s healing Light to help them.
+But I realized there were some things I could do in addition to praying for God’s healing Light to help them.
 I live here and am too old to fight physically.
 But I am not too old to fight on the internet.
 So what am I fighting?
-I can not fight the murderers on line.
+I can not fight the perpetrators on line.
 If I print words that stir up more hate, what am I accomplishing?
-(Perhaps more prejudice against the good people of the Muslim faith just like after 9-11?)
+(Perhaps more prejudice against innocent people of similar color, religion, or culture?)
 Not such a good idea.

 Yes, writing these feelings out is good for me.
-But I do not wish to share those feelings with others.
+But that is not my goal as I write this.
 We all have enough of it to work through without being burdened or inflamed by the words of someone else.
-(I admit, I feel like cheering every time I hear someone on the news talking about how people are joining together to stand against these killers.)
+(I admit, I feel like cheering every time I hear someone on the news talking about how people are joining together to stand against evil people who slaughter innocents.)

-So what is my purpose if I can’t spread more hate, stir up more rage, or pray for death to these killers of the innocents?
+So what is my purpose if I don’t want to spread more hate, stir up more rage, or pray for death to the murderers, cruel, psychopaths who kill the innocents?